 Once the butter is cut into small pea-sized bits in the flour mixture, slowly add the ice water, mixing with a fork, until the dough comes together in a shaggy clump.
 Pat the dough together into a ball, wrap in plastic wrap, and refrigerate for 1 hour.

 Once your galette is done chilling, use a floured rolling pin to roll the dough into a 14-inch circle.

 The obvious star of our blackberry peach galette?
 The blackberries and peaches!
 Fresh summer fruit is SO good that we barely need to add anything else to it!

 Slice the peaches into 1/2-inch thick wedges.
-(I don’t even even bother to peel mine, but if you are opposed to peach skin, feel free to do so.)
-Add the slices peaches to a bowl with the whole fresh blackberries and sprinkle the sugar and flour over top.
+(I don’t even bother to peel mine, but if you are opposed to peach skin, feel free to do so.)
+Add the sliced peaches to a bowl with the whole fresh blackberries and sprinkle the sugar and flour over top.
 Stir gently to combine.

 Place the fruit in the center of the galette, leaving a roughly 2 to 3-inch border.
 You can truly just dump the fruit in the middle and spread it, or artfully arrange the peaches in a semi-circle.
 Dot with little pieces of butter, then fold the edges of the crust up to form a rugged circle of pastry.